OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Your Advertising Choices**

 You may opt out of receiving interest-based advertising from Microsoft by visiting our opt-out page.
 When you opt out, your selection will be stored in a cookie that is specific to the web browser you are using.
 The opt-out cookie has an expiration date of five years.
 If you delete the cookies on your device, you will need to opt out again.

 You can also link your opt-out choice with your personal Microsoft account.
 It will then apply on any device where you use that account, and will continue to apply until someone signs in with a different personal Microsoft account on that device.
 If you delete the cookies on your device, you will need to sign in again for the settings to apply.

 For advertising that appears in apps on Windows, you may use the opt-out linked to your personal Microsoft account, or opt out of interest-based advertising by turning off the advertising ID in Windows Settings.

 Because the data used for interest-based advertising is also used for other necessary purposes (including providing our services, analytics and fraud detection), opting out of interest-based advertising does not stop that data from being collected.
 Nor does it mean you will stop getting ads or see fewer ads.
 However, if you do opt out, the ads you receive will no longer be interest-based and may be less relevant to your interests.

 **Browser-Based Controls**

 *   **Cookie Controls.** Relevant browser-based cookie controls are described in the Cookies section of this privacy statement.
 *   **Tracking Protection.** Internet Explorer (versions 9 and up) has a feature called Tracking Protection that will block third-party content, including cookies, from any site that is listed in a Tracking Protection List you add.
 By limiting calls to these sites, the browser will limit the information these third-party sites can collect about you.
 *   **Browser Controls for "Do Not Track."** Some browsers have incorporated "Do Not Track" (DNT) features that can send a signal to the websites you visit indicating you do not wish to be tracked.
 Because there is not yet a common understanding of how to interpret the DNT signal, Microsoft services do not currently respond to browser DNT signals.
 We continue to work with the online industry to define a common understanding of how to treat DNT signals.
 In the meantime, you can use the range of other tools we provide to control data collection and use, including the ability to opt out of receiving interest-based advertising from Microsoft as described above.

 Cookies &.
-Similar Technologies Cookies &.
-Similar TechnologiespspmaincookiessimilartechnologiesmoduleSummary
+Similar TechnologiesCookies &.
+Similar TechnologiesmaincookiessimilartechnologiesmoduleSummary

 Microsoft uses cookies (small text files placed on your device) and similar technologies to provide our services and help collect data.
 Cookies allow us, among other things, to store your preferences and settings. enable you to sign-in. provide interest-based advertising. combat fraud. and analyze how our services are performing.
 Microsoft apps use other identifiers, such as the advertising ID in Windows, for similar purposes.